raphaelalmeidamartins/meme-generator/README.md

       <li>After one of the three borders is applied, the default border should no longer appear;</li>
     </ul>
   </li>
   <li>Add to the page four images of famous memes that the user can choose instead of uploading an image.
-Display miniatures of the images and, when the user clicks on one of them, they should be inserted inside the container as the inserted image.
+Display miniatures of the images and, when the user clicks one of them, they should be inserted inside the container as the inserted image.
     <ul>
       <li>The element that displays the miniatures should have <code>meme-1</code> as the <code>id</code> of the first meme, <code>meme-2</code> as the <code>id</code> of the second one, <code>meme-3</code> as the <code>id</code> of the third one, and <code>meme-4</code> as the <code>id</code> of the fourth one.</li>
       <li>The images of these memes should be stored on the server, in a directory named <code>imgs</code> with the respective names: <code>meme1.png</code>, <code>meme2.png</code>, <code>meme3.png</code>, and <code>meme4.png</code>.
 Pay attention to the extension of the files!</li>